sanderdescamps/govc_exporter/README.md

       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json] --[no-]version             Show application version.
-      --web.listen-address=":9752"
+      --memlimit=0               Memory (soft) limit in MB.
+Same as GOMEMLIMIT --web.listen-address=":9752"
                                  Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"